Ashok0/EnderalVREssentials/README.md

     * Player.AddItem 000F652C 1 (Nightingale Bow)

 ## Supersampling
 * Supersampling can be done via in-game Supersampling and Contrast Adaptive Sharpening (CAS) via The Sharper Eye mod.
 For optimal image fidelity and performance, in-game Supersampling should always disabled.
-CAS should always be enabled via The Sharper Eye mod.
+CAS should always be enabled via The Sharper Eye.
+This Wabbajack install is pre-configured to supersample the game using The Sharper Eye.
-* If using The Sharper Eye mod for supersampling, pressing the HOME key with Enderal VR active on your Windows desktop will open the built-in Reshade UI.
+* When using The Sharper Eye for supersampling, pressing the HOME key with Enderal VR active on your Windows desktop will open the built-in Reshade UI.
 Here you can adjust the parameters for CAS, Contrast, Brightness, and Color Saturation.
 Default settings should be optimal for VR.
-* In addition to improving visuals with The Sharper Eye mod, you can continue to supersample Enderal VR through SteamVR, Oculus Tray Tool, or Virtual Desktop.
+* In addition to improving visuals with The Sharper Eye, you can continue to supersample Enderal VR through SteamVR, Oculus Tray Tool, or Virtual Desktop.
     * If playing wired with an HTC/Valve/HP headset, increase your SteamVR resolution above 100% to the maximum resolution your GPU can handle.
     * If playing wired on an Oculus headset, increase your supersampling as high as your GPU can handle via Oculus Tray Tool.
     * If playing wirelessly on the Quest 2 in Virtual Desktop, lock your SteamVR resolution at 100% and set your Virtual Desktop video settings to Low/Medium/High based on your GPU.
 For optimal Virtual Desktop performance, set your Streaming settings to 60fps @ 80Mbps bitrate with Sliced Encoding enabled.